Dir. Tobe Hooper

 During the obligatory camp-fire scene the teens discuss the old abandoned hotel in the middle of the bayou.
 Apparently the giant crocodile scared away all the tourists and the owner of the hotel went insane.
 This is revealed to have never happened but it sounds more interesting than the rest of the rubbish spouted by these morons.
 It also sounds quite like Tobe Hooper's earlier film, Eaten Alive aka Death Trap, Horror Hotel, Starlight Slaughter.
 The next day the teens frolic in the water and the guys indulge in some homo-erotic pulling down of each other’s pants while the girls (apart from the ‘intelligent’ one) dreamily look on and say stuff like ‘Wow, isn’t Chad like the cutest!?’
 Every now and again we are treated to glimpses of a giant plastic crocodile floating ‘menacingly’ close by our group of teens.

 Upon discovering a severed arm and the fact that a couple of their friends are missing, there is much swishing of hair, hands on hips and idiots saying, ‘ok guys, I think we’re like totally lost.’
 The crocodile attacks are limp and as they continue they just get more dreary and depressing.
 Character stands too close to water.
 Giant, badly computer-generated crocodile snaps them up.
 It’s as quick and tensionless as that.
 When we finally get to see the croc in all its shoddy glory, it is beyond bad.
 It will most likely make you yearn for the ‘croc-vision’ used at the beginning of the film to make a return.
 Eventually we are left with three characters in a gruelling scene involving a wheelbarrow and bug spray.

 |‘You guys?
 What if that thing is really magical?
 That means we’re not safe!’|

 Avoid.
 Avoid.
 Avoid.
-Except the scene where the giant, badly computer-generated croc jumps clean out of the water, soars above the boat in slow motion, pirouettes and gobbles up the sheriff.
+Except the scene where the giant, badly computer-generated croc jumps out of the water, soars above a boat in slow motion, pirouettes and gobbles up the sheriff.
 You should watch that bit.